Austrian Wine & Cuisine

 Try the classic Austrian Schnitzel mit preiselbeeren at a mountain restaurant.
 Hospiz Alm Ski Lodge in St. Anton is a popular lunch spot for traditional Austrian cuisine, with an impressive 65,000-bottle wine cellar that is worth €6 million.
 In Kitzbühel, the 400-year-old farmhouse of Alpengasthof Schroll create simple country recipes that have been passed down through generations.
 The favourite is the hearty Tiroler gröstl, a dish of beef, onions and hash browns with an egg on the top.

 Austrian ski resorts aren’t short of relaxing spas.
-Soothe aching muscles in Bad Kleinkirchheim’s thermal baths or warm up in the sauna.
+Soothe aching muscles in thermal baths or warm up in the sauna in Bad Kleinkirchheim.
 Kitzbühel’s main streets have a superb selection of designer shops and hotels with spas.
 At 4pm, the Final Countdown calls après-goers to the bar in St. Anton, where clinking Steins on the terrace is an afternoon ritual.
 The family-friendly resort of Alpbach has horse-drawn sleigh rides, tobogganing and ice skating, which is great fun for the whole family.